 Why [Rissa]?

-Rissa tridactyla is the scientific name of the black-legged kittiwake, a species of bird that is listed as highly endangered (EN) in Norway.
+Rissa tridactyla is the scientific name of the black-legged kittiwake, a species of seabird that is listed as endangered (EN) on Norway's Red List.

 .